-- Verify that the network cable is in the LAN port on the rear panel of the instrument, not one of the TSP-Link® ports. - Verify that the network cable is in the correct port on the computer.
-The LAN port of a laptop may be disabled when the laptop is in a docking station. - Verify that the setup procedure used the configuration information for the correct ethernet card. - Verify that the network card of the computer is enabled. - Verify that the IP address of the instrument is compatible with the IP address on the computer. - Verify that the subnet mask address of the instrument is the same as the subnet mask address of the computer. - Restart your computer. - Turn the instrument's power off, and then on.
-Wait at least 60 seconds for the network configuration to be completed.
-Verify that the correct settings are assigned to the instrument: - 1.
-Press the MENU key. - 2.
-Under System, select Communication. - 3.
-Select the LAN tab. - 4.
-Verify the settings.
+- The network cable is in the LAN port on the rear panel of the instrument, not one of the TSP-Link® ports. - The network cable is in the correct port on the computer.
+The LAN port of a laptop may be disabled when the laptop is in a docking station. - The setup procedure used the configuration information for the correct ethernet card. - The network card of the computer is enabled. - The IP address of the instrument is compatible with the IP address on the computer. - The subnet mask address of the instrument is the same as the subnet mask address of the computer.

+You can also try restarting the computer and the instrument.
+To restart the instrument:

+- 1. Turn the instrument's power off, and then on.

+- 2. Wait at least 60 seconds for the network configuration to be completed.

+- 3. Press the MENU key.

+- 4. Under System, select Communication.

+- 5. Select the LAN tab.

+- 6. Verify the settings.